Tom Vanden Brook: Reputation attack

-Fake web sites
+Fake websites

-Fake Web sites, including sites domains using the journalists' names and a Word Press site for Vanden Brook were created by unknown parties.
+Fake websites, including sites domains using the journalists' names and a Word Press site for Vanden Brook were created by unknown parties.
 Vanden Brook was the first target of the apparent "reputation attack" (as Andy Beal, the chief executive of social media monitoring firm Trackur, labeled it), followed by Locker after his byline was added to the articles on the Pentagon's information operations program.
 As part of the campaign, their reporting was added to the sites, as well as such information as a bio on Vanden Berg from the Michael Kelly Award web site, but more insidious postings such as accusing them of being agents of the Taliban also were added.
 The sites subsequently were taken offline after the journalists made inquiries.

 Wikipedia entry

 According to USA Today, a new user to Wikipedia created a page on Vanden Brook on February 8, 2012.
 The entry alleged that Vanden Brook "'gained worldwide notoriety' for his 'misreporting' of the 2006 Sago Mine disaster in West Virginia."
 Wikipedia editors removed the page and banned the user.